 - 8.1 Dauntsey's School is the largest employer, other employers include Dauntsey's Academy Primary School, the pre-school, 2 shops including a post office, a public house, 2 Care Homes, a Doctors' Surgery, and multi-occupied office facilities in Littleton Panell, a vineyard and a scrap yard.
-Farming still employs a number of people locally. - 8.2 Within the Plan Area, local surveys undertaken by the Neighbourhood Plan Steering Group confirm (at the time of survey) that the main employers are: - Dauntsey's School, employing approximately 340 staff (90 full time academic and 30 part time; 90 full time Bursarial staff and 39 part time) - Dauntsey Academy Primary School (including pre-school) - 27 people - Various retail units (a public house and 2 shops) - Care homes (The Haven and Dauntsey House) 37 staff in total - Wentrow Media 45 people (in Littleton Panell) - A'Beckett's Vineyard variable - NHS Surgery approximately 10 staff (part-time/full-time) - 8.3 A large range of self-employed businesses also flourish within homes, and there is keen interest in the future of Wiltshire Council's 'Wiltshire Online' programme, designed to deliver super-fast broadband to homes and businesses.
-Although there are a small number of employers in the Plan Area, this is better than of employers in the Plan Area, this is better than comparable communities.
+Farming still employs a number of people locally. - 8.2 Within the Plan Area, local surveys undertaken by the Neighbourhood Plan Steering Group confirm (at the time of survey) that the main employers are: - Dauntsey's School, employing approximately 340 staff (90 full time academic and 30 part time; 90 full time Bursarial staff and 39 part time) - Dauntsey Academy Primary School (including pre-school) - 27 people - Various retail units (a public house and 2 shops) - Care homes (The Haven and Dauntsey House) 37 staff in total - Wentrow Media 45 people (in Littleton Panell) - A'Beckett's Vineyard variable - NHS Surgery approximately 10 staff (part-time/full-time)

+deliver super-fast broadband to homes and businesses.
+Although there are a small number of employers in the Plan Area, this is better than comparable communities.
 Indeed, the stability offered by the larger employers (especially Dauntsey's School) provides a strong economic benefit to the community in the Plan Area.

-- 8.4 ONS figures are interesting in that employment locally in education is approximately 5% higher than the average for Wiltshire and England.
-In the case of public administration, defence and compulsory social security the sector employs approximately twice as many people of working age in the Lavingtons and Erlestoke Ward and in Wiltshire generally (12%) compared to in England (just under 6%) and the wholesale and retail trade; and repair of motor vehicles category (13%) is somewhat less than the Wiltshire and England average which are 15% & 16% of all working age population respectively. - 8.5 With improvements in flexibility of working patterns, it is likely that home-working will increase particularly where employees are not required to work in a certain geographical location and can be connected via the internet.
-This suggests that good quality broadband connection will be critical to sustaining increased homeworking and without it is less likely to occur, or to be only a minor factor.
+8.4 ONS figures are interesting in that employment locally in education is approximately 5% higher than the average for Wiltshire and England.
+In the case of public administration, defence and compulsory social security the sector employs approximately twice as many people of working age in the Lavingtons and Erlestoke Ward and in Wiltshire generally (12%) compared to in England (just under 6%) and the wholesale and retail trade; and repair of motor vehicles category (13%) is somewhat less than the Wiltshire and England average which are 15% & 16% of all working age population respectively.